jaspector

 A building permit is required for construction involving the construction, repair, movement to another site, removal, or demolition of any building or structure.
 Separate permits are required for electrical, plumbing, and mechanical work.

+Not all construction work requires a permit in unincorporated Banks County, GA.
 The following work is generally exempt: Cabinets; Interior painting; Floor covering replacement; Light fixture replacement; Cover plate replacement; Ceiling fan installation; Replacement of an existing toilet, sink, or bathtub; Register vent replacement.
+When in doubt, confirm with the local building department before starting work.